UnderminersTeam/UndertaleModTool/README.md

 * Can generate an .yydebug file for the GM:S debugger so that you can edit variables live! (see [here](https://github.com/krzys-h/UndertaleModTool/wiki/Corrections-to-Game-Maker:-Studio-1.4-data.win-format-and-VM-bytecode,-.yydebug-format-and-debugger-instructions#yydebug-file-format))

 ### Included scripts
 Included are some test scripts.
-They are:
+They are, but not limited to:
 * Universal:
   * EnableDebug: does just that, makes the global variable 'debug' be enabled at game start.
 If you don't know about Undertale's debug mode, check out https://tcrf.net/Undertale/Debug_Mode
   * DebugToggler: similar to the above, but instead toggles the debug mode on and off with F1